 Most new bloggers don’t understand the value and importance of guest posts.
 Guest posts don’t just bring you a boost in traffic but they provide you with a valuable backlink to your blog.

-- Not Being Personal in their Writing
+- Not Being Personal in there Writing

 This is one mistake that is found almost universally in all brand new bloggers.
 They write like they’re writing a news report or an article.
 They never get personal and make a connection with the reader.
-This is one thing that can only develop over time so you should start to write away.
+This is one thing that can only develop over time so you should start right away.